-Unfortunately, if you don't need those features, you'll still be paying for them.
+If you don't need those features, though, you'll still be paying for them.
 You'll also be paying for Windows features — including parental controls, webcam protection and 50GB of cloud storage — that aren't available to Mac users.
 Norton has also packaged all of its contents in an overly complicated interface and left off remote-scan activation from the online account.

 Norton Security Deluxe costs and what's covered

 Norton 360 Deluxe costs $59.99 for the first year and $99.99 for subsequent years, replacing Norton Security Deluxe, which cost $20 less in the first year and $10 less after that.

 Norton's policy is to support the latest (as of this writing, macOS 10.14 Mojave) and previous two (macOS 10.12 Sierra and 10.13 High Sierra) versions of Apple's desktop operating system.
 A 360 Deluxe license covers a total of five devices, including Macs, PCs, Androids and iOS devices.
 You don't really need a security app for an iOS device. but you will be getting some of the best antivirus software and one of the best Android antivirus apps.

 During our testing process, Norton replaced its previous "Security" lineup with "360"-branded products, mostly by adding some new features and building in LifeLock identity protection at the higher tiers.
 Norton 360 Deluxe is very similar to Norton Security Deluxe, which was the product we were originally working with.